Kichlids/CoronaSimulation/README.md

 #### General Assumptions

 * Individuals does not need to use the restroom or exit the building.
 Individuals may only take actions specified above.
+* Infected individuals are either symptomatic or asymptomatic.
+* Asymptomatic individuals automatically recover after some duration of time.

+#### Likely Scenario

+Below are the simulation's recommended settings.
+See Source below.

+* Wearing mask reduces infection rate by 65%.
+* The infection rate is 50%.
+* There is 60% chance to show symptoms after becoming infected.
+* There is 40% chance to not show symptoms after becoming infected.
+* There is 1.3% symptomatic infection fatality rate.